ssbc/ssb-subset-replication-spec/README.md

 sync by only replicating a certain subset of messages that can then be supplimented with a frontier sync such as [EBT].

-Feeds in SSB can contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining a [private group].
-One could argue that it might be better to have multiple feeds for different applications, but for private groups there is an added security benefit that it is harder to see when you are communicating with which group if you are part of multiple without having to add random noise.
+Feeds in classical SSB can said to contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining a [private group].

-In classical SSB, feeds up to a hops count (normally 2 or 3) is replicated in full.
-This means that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network and thus potentially feeds is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in (the churn rate).
-Nodes might go offline for an extended period of time or never come back.
-This is somewhat mitigated by pubs.
+In classical SSB, feeds up to a hops count (normally 2 or 3) are replicated in full.
+There also exists a method to get a particular message out of order, the security of this hinges on the fact that you get the ooo message by the hash and so is a special case of engtangled messages.

-Partial replication has a similar problem but on a different axis where a node might be offline for a while and once it comes back all the nodes it connects to only store a partial replica that does not overlap on the frontier.
-In this case the old node would need to go into a mode similar to initial replication.
-It can use its existing subset of data of say contact messages to only request changes for those so the sync time would be less than a full sync.

-It is recommended to use this module in conjunction with [ssb-secure-partial-feed] to automatically write statements about where particular messages are in a feed.

-This module consists of two methods:
+Here we are interested in adding APIs that, given [ssb-meta-feed], allows two peers to exchange feeds and subset of feeds to allow for partial replication.

+We are mainly interested in two types of messages.
+A subset of messages of a classical SSB feed and a tangle of messages given a common root message.

-## getSubset(query): source
+## getSubset(query, options): source

+getSubset is mainly intended for the subset of classical feed case.

+It can been seen as a more general version of createHistoryStream where the id or what you are talking about first needs to be defined.
+For this we add a query parameter.
+From this query the remote end would either try to find a feed that can answer the query directly or generate a feed that would answer the query.

 The query parameters interface is similar to [JITDB].
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
+Furthermore it is possible to specifify hops to limit what feeds we would accept generated feeds from.

 To get the latest 10 post messages of a particular feed the following query can be used:

 ```
 options: { limit 10, reverse: true },